 Natalie: I like that in a wine.

-Rob: All the terminologies you write every month, I love it.
+Rob: All the terminologies you write every month, I love that.

 Rob: Yes, yum yum yum.